4.8 Initial Child Protection Conferences

 The recipient agencies and professionals should retain the minutes of the Child Protection Conference in a manner which ensures their confidentiality and in accordance with their agencies record retention policy.
 Agencies should determine who it is appropriate to be given access to the minutes - usually this will be restricted to relevant staff, their manager and any person who has a role in the Child Protection Plan.

-Subsequent requests for access to the minutes by professionals who do not have a legal or direct role in the case should be referred to the Designated Manager (Children with a Child Protection Plan) or the Conference Chair.
+Subsequent requests for access to the minutes by professionals, parents or children who do not have a legal or direct role in the case should be referred to the Team Manager for Independent Chairs or the Independent Chair.